mbagatelli/project-books/README.md

 ## What is the Book Cellar?

-The Book Cellar was borne from noticing one problem with books in Portugal: cost.
+The Book Cellar was born from noticing one problem with books in Portugal: cost.
 Books are prohibitively expensive for most people so we created a platform where people can share what books they have.

 This is Project 3 for IronHack Web Development Bootcamp in Lisbon.
 This project is being developed and mantained by [Marco Bagatelli](https://github.com/mbagatelli) & [Sam Vargas](https://github.com/svargas-dev).